xixiaofinland/sf.nvim/README.md

 Checking all features via `:h sf.nvim` or [help.txt file](https://github.com/xixiaofinland/sf.nvim/blob/dev/doc/sf.txt).

-### Feature: List/retrieve metadata and metadata types
+## 🚀 Feature: List/retrieve metadata and metadata types

 Sometimes you don't know what metadata the target org contains, and you want to list them and fetch specific ones.

-You can first retrieve the the metadata data by running user command `SFPullMd`, then run `SFListMdToRetrieve` (or `require'sf'.list_md_to_retrieve()`) to show the list in fzf-lua pop-up (it requires dependended fzf-lua plugin), and select one to download to local.
+1. Retrieve the metadata data by running the user command `SFPullMd`.
+2. Run `SFListMdToRetrieve` (or `require('sf').list_md_to_retrieve()`) to show the list in a pop-up (requires the fzf-lua plugin) and select one to download to local.

-Same applies to metadata types(like all Apex Class, Apex Trigger, LWC, Aura, etc.), you can see list them and fetch all of specific one.
+The same applies to metadata types (like all Apex Classes, Apex Triggers, LWC, Aura, etc.).
+You can list them and fetch all of a specific type.

-You can first retrieve the list of the metadata types by running user command `SFPullMdType`, then run `SFPullMdType` (or `require'sf'.list_md_type_to_retrieve()`) to show the list in fzf-lua pop-up (it requires dependended fzf-lua plugin), and select one to download all metadata of this type to local.
+1. Retrieve the metadata types by running the user command `SFPullMdType`.
+2. Run `SFListMdTypeToRetrieve` (or `require('sf').list_md_type_to_retrieve()`) to show the list in a pop-up (requires the fzf-lua plugin) and select one to download all metadata of this type to local.

-### Integrated terminal
+## 🖥️ Integrated terminal

 The integrated terminal is a general purpose term.

 you can pass any shell command into `run()` method to execute it in the integrate terminal.
 For instance, `require('sf').run('ls -la')`.

-## License
+## 📜 License
 MIT.